 “I remember the forest,” I said.
 “I guess I had an accident”.
 The doctor came in and introduced himself as the chief physician.
 He looked stressed.
 He didn’t seem to have much time, but managed to smile with some kind of dead eyes.
 That was weird.
 I wanted him to leave.
 “Good evening, I see you have woken up.
 How do you feel?” he asked me.

 “Fine.
 I’m fine.
 I guess”.
 I meant it.
-I had just won a trip to Thailand, how could I not be?
+Hadn’t I just won a trip to Thailand, how could I not be?

 He took some notes in his smart book.
 Without looking up he asked me “What is your name and what is the date today?”